Bonanzaville: Open Air Pioneer Village Museum in Fargo, North Dakota

 World’s largest dozer – 850 HP.
 Photo by David Aksomitis.

-Bonanzaville Museum gets its name from the Bonana Farms of the mid-1800s.
+The museum gets its name from the Bonana Farms of the mid-1800s.
 Thus, a lot of its focus is on the history of North Dakota agriculture.

 According to the State Historical Society of North Dakota, the Great Dakota Boom of 1878-1887 was the busiest period of Euro-American settlement on the Northern Plains.

-How Did North Dakota Bonanza Farms Get Their Name?
+How did North Dakota Bonanza Farms get their name?

 Many of us think of gold when we hear the word Bonanza.
 In fact, the term came from the Spanish, and meant “a rich lode,” according to the online etymology dictionary.
 The first use of bonanza with this definition is documented as 1844, which coincidentally is the start of the gold rush fever that consumed North Americans until the end of the 1800s.